John Dunn-Gardner

-John Dunn-Gardner (20 July 1811 – 11 January 1903), of Soham Mere and of Chatteris House, Isle of Ely, in Cambridgeshire (born as John Margetts, known as John Townshend from 1823–43 and styled by the courtesy title Earl of Leicester from 1823–43, known as John Dunn-Gardner from 1843-death) was a British politician and landowner.
+John Dunn-Gardner (20 July 1811 – 11 January 1903), of Soham Mere and of Chatteris House, Isle of Ely, in Cambridgeshire (born as John Margetts, known as John Townshend from 1823 to 1843 and styled by the courtesy title Earl of Leicester from 1823 to 1843, known as John Dunn-Gardner from 1843-death) was a British politician and landowner.
 From his birth until his de-legitimization in 1843 he was the eldest legal son and heir apparent of George Townshend, 3rd Marquess Townshend (1778-1855), who was not however his biological father.
 He is otherwise notable in relation to the tangled marital history of his mother, the Marchioness Townshend.